 Pap smears have been replaced by a new cervical screening test to detect human papillomavirus (HPV), helping protect women from cervical cancer.

-A self-test has made cervical screening even easier
+A self-test is making cervical screening even easier

-A ‘self-collection’ cervical screening test is now available, meaning women who find the tests uncomfortable or embarrassing have another, easier option.
+A ‘self-collection’ cervical screening test is now available, meaning females have another testing option.

 When you have questions about your cancer diagnosis, treatment or life after cancer, the Counterpart Navigator App offers reliable, up-to-date information on topics you may want to know about.
 Learn more here.